Digital Output Analysis (dout)#

 FGCalSine — Foreground calibration using a sinewave input

 This function estimates per-bit weights and a DC offset for an ADC by fitting the weighted sum of raw bit columns to a sine series at a given (or estimated) normalized frequency Fin/Fs.
+Harmonic terms above the fundamental are fitted reference/nuisance terms: they can prevent source or test-chain harmonics from contaminating weight estimation, but they do not remove those harmonics from calibrated_signal.
 It optionally performs a coarse and fine frequency search to refine the input tone frequency.

 Implementation uses a unified pipeline where single-dataset calibration is treated as a special case of multi-dataset calibration (N=1).